umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 You can set the permission when you are creating or editing an existing User Group.

-1. Add the setting for Granular permission for your content nodes, at the bottom of the User Group.
+1. Add the setting for Granular permission for your content nodes at the bottom of the User Group.

     ![Granular permission](images/Granular.png)